Ostrogoths: The Greuthungi and Ostrogothi before the Huns

 The Ostrogoths were first definitely mentioned more than one hundred years later than the Tervingi in 399, and this is the only certain mention of this name at all before the Amals created their kingdom of Italy.
 A poem by Claudian describes Ostrogoths who are mixed with Greuthungi and settled in Phrygia together as a disgruntled barbarian military force, who had once fought against Rome, but were now supposed to fight for it.
 Claudian only uses the term Ostrogoth once in the long poem, but in other references to this same group he more often calls them Greuthungi or "Getic" (an older word used poetically for Goths in this period).
 These Goths came to be led into rebellion by Tribigild, a Roman general of Gothic background.
 Much later Zosimus also described Tribigild and his rebellion against the eunuch consul Eutropius.
 Gainas, the aggrieved Gothic general sent to fight Tribigild, openly joined forces with him after the death of Eutropius.
 Zosimus believed that was conspiracy between the two Goths from the beginning.
 It is generally believed by historians that this Phrygian settlement of Greuthingi, referred to as including Ostrogoths, were part of the Greuthungi-led force led by Odotheus in 386, and not the Greuthungi who had entered the empire earlier, in 376 under Alatheus and Saphrax.

-Based upon the 6th century writer Jordanes, whose Getica is a history of the Ostrogothic Amal dynasty, there is a tradition of simply equating the Greuthungi with the Ostrogothi.
+Starting with the 6th century writer Jordanes, whose Getica is a history of the Ostrogothic Amal dynasty, there is a tradition of simply equating the Greuthungi with the Ostrogothi.
 Jordanes does not mention the Greuthungi at all by that name, but he identified the Ostrogothic kings of Italy, the Amal dynasty, as the heirs and descendants of king Ermanaric.
-Ermanaric was described by the more reliable contemporary writer Ammianus Marcellinus as a king of the Greuthungi, however, the family succession described by the two classical authors is completely different, and Ammianus is considered to be the more reliable source.
+Ermanaric was described by Roman soldier and historian Ammianus Marcellinus as a king of the Greuthungi; however, the family succession described by the two classical authors is completely different, and Ammianus is considered to be the more reliable source.
 Jordanes also specified that around 250 (the time of Emperor Philip the Arab who reigned 244–249) the Ostrogoths were ruled by a king called Ostrogotha and they either derived their name from this "father of the Ostrogoths", or else the Ostrogoths and Visigoths got these names because they meant eastern and western Goths.